What is Avidyā?

-The doctrinal weight of avidyā is that it is the first link in Pratītyasamutpāda — the twelve-fold chain of dependent origination by which the Buddhist analysis explains the production of saṃsāra.
-Out of avidyā arise the volitional formations (saṅkhārā); from these, consciousness (viññāṇa); and so the chain proceeds through name-and-form, sense-bases, contact, feeling, craving, clinging, becoming, birth, ageing and death.
-The tradition is explicit that the chain is not a temporal sequence but a structural one: avidyā is the operative condition under which the rest is being produced moment by moment, not an originating event in a remote past.
-Severing the chain at the avidyā link is what the cultivation of prajñā — wisdom, in the strong technical sense — is engineered to do.
+The doctrinal weight of avidyā comes from its place in Pratītyasamutpāda, the twelve-fold chain of dependent origination.
+Out of avidyā arise the volitional formations (saṅkhārā); from these, consciousness; and so the chain proceeds through to ageing and death.
+This is a structural sequence, not a temporal one.
+Avidyā is the operative condition under which the rest is produced moment by moment, not an originating event in a remote past.
+Cultivating prajñā severs the chain at this first link.

 The Vedāntic use of the same term